AtakanBasaran/TicTacToe/README.md

 # TicTacToe
-TicTacToe is adapted to mobile game with SwiftUI.
-It was designed to be played with two people.
+TicTacToe game is adapted to mobile with SwiftUI.
+It was designed to be played as two person.
 In this project, MVVM architecture is used alongside with viewBuilders.
+Alternative mode is added to enhance gameplay.